manfredzab/endpoints-codelab-android/README.md

 ## Step 4 - Install Java Client Libraries, add dependency to Android project

 While exposing standard RESTful interfaces makes it possible to access them from an Android application, the Cloud Endpoints technology is able to create client libraries (in our case a Java library) to enable a much easier implementation on the client-side with high-level abstractions such as Java classes rather than the underlying JSON and HTTP concepts.
-To generate the client library for our task endpoints, simply use the following menu : **Tools > Google Cloud Tools > Install Client Libraries**.
+To generate the client library for our task Endpoints, simply use the following menu : **Tools > Google Cloud Tools > Install Client Libraries**.

 ![image alt text](images/image_22.png)